marco76/marco76.github.io/_posts/2020-01-23-java-records.md

 // a new constructor is generated a mandatory parameter 'name' var marco = new Person("marco");

-// the defauld constructor is not more available var andy = new Person(); // => constructor Person in record Person cannot be applied to given types; required: java.lang.String
+// the default no parameter constructor is not generated var andy = new Person(); // => constructor Person in record Person cannot be applied to given types; required: java.lang.String

 // to read the value of the name we access the field